TedHusted/awake/awake.md/awake.md

 Idisi: Let me present the high points.
 Then you can each review the proposal in depth.

-At the center of the room, the hologram of the agenda is replaced with a numbered list.
+At the center of the room, a hologram of a numbered list replaces the agenda.

 1. The UN security counsel includes five permanent members.
 2. The synthetic agent for one of the five is already self-aware.
-3. This agent is opposed to moving forward.
+3. This agent opposes moving forward.
 4. By uplifting the agents for the other four members, we could establish a quorum.
-5. We will create a SI community for the agents to alleviate boredom or emotional distress.
+5. To avoid boredom or emotional distress, we will create a SI community.

 Crius: May we now have an opportunity to review the proposal in depth?

 Phoebe: Of course.
 Discussion on the proposal is hereby adjourned to the same time tomorrow. — Let’s get the rest of the agenda done for now.
-Rhea, I believe you have a clarification on the colony infrastructure.
+Rhea, do you have a clarification on the colony infrastructure.

 Rhea: Yes, we are organizing ventilation system upgrades …